San Francisco & Oakland Spinal Cord Injuries

 Incomplete spinal cord injuries reference partial damage to the spinal cord.
 The location of the damage to the spinal cord will impact the types of problems that arise from the spinal cord injury.
 For example, in cases where the front of the spinal cord is damaged, individuals experience decreased sensation.
 There is an impaired ability to sense temperature, pain, and general decreased tactile sensation.
 Movement of the limbs is generally not affected.
 This is called anterior cord syndrome.

-Conversely, damage to the back of the spinal results in decreased ability to coordinate limb movement but does not typically involve loss of the ability to sense temperature, pain, or decreased tactile sensation.
+Conversely, damage to the back of the spine results in decreased ability to coordinate limb movement but does not typically involve loss of the ability to sense temperature, pain, or decreased tactile sensation.
 This is called posterior cord syndrome.

 Brown-Séquard syndrome (BSS), following a spinal cord injury, is where one side of the body experiences weakness or paralysis of a muscle, with no loss of sensation, while the other side of the body experiences loss of sensation, with no loss of muscle movement.

-In contrast to the above mentioned incomplete spinal cord injuries, a complete spinal cord injury results in the absolute and permanent loss of function below the level of the injury.
+In contrast to the above-mentioned incomplete spinal cord injuries, a complete spinal cord injury results in the absolute and permanent loss of function below the level of the injury.

 Tetraplegia/Quadriplegia

 Neck injuries or cervical injuries to the spinal cord often result in paralysis of all four limbs.
 Depending on the level of the injury, the individual may retain some muscle control in the neck or deltoid, bicep, or tricep muscle group.
-For instance, individuals with complete C-3 spinal cord injuries may be ventilator dependent, but still may be able to shrug their shoulders and move their neck.
+For instance, individuals with complete C-3 spinal cord injuries may be ventilator dependent but still may be able to shrug their shoulders and move their necks.
 This functionality may give them the ability to use specially powered wheelchairs.

-Those with C-1 to C-2 injuries may have intact and functioning phrenic nerves, and may be able to forgo ventilator assisted breathing with the installation of a phrenic nerve pacemaker.
+Those with C-1 to C-2 injuries may have intact and functioning phrenic nerves and may be able to forgo ventilator-assisted breathing with the installation of a phrenic nerve pacemaker.

 C-7 to C-8 tetraplegics may have functional triceps, allowing them to bend and straighten their elbows, and have control over their hands.
 These individuals can drive specially equipped vehicles, operate a manual wheelchair, and generally perform many routine day-to-day activities.